aydreeyun/data-structures-and-algorithms/data_structures/stacks_queues/README.md

 ## Big O

-BOTH arrays and linked lists
+__BOTH__ arrays and linked lists
 * lookup = __O(n)__
 * pop = __O(1)__
 * push = __O(1)__
 * peek = __O(1)__

 # Queues
 Queues, are like stacks but the main difference is that it employs the First In First Out (FIFO) principle.
-Queues can also be created using arrays and linked lists, however arrays are less efficient when it comes to
+Queues can also be created using arrays and linked lists, however arrays are less efficient when it comes to adding and removing elements from the queue.

 ### First In First Out (FIFO)
 #### First In